-The learning program and pedagogy is influenced by the Schools in Reggio Emilia, current brain and child development research, Howard Gardner's Multiple Intelligences theory, The Early Years Learning Framework and the National Quality Framework.
+The learning program and pedagogy is influenced by the Schools in Reggio Emilia, Brain Research, Howard Gardner's Multiple Intelligences theory, The Early Years Learning Framework and the NSW Curriculum Framework.
 This means the learning program promotes learning skills that are termed 'lifelong'.
 Children are encouraged to have a go, explore, be creative, respectful and most importantly of all, enjoy themselves.
-It is these and many other skills that will become the foundation of their future learning.
-Our program, enables the educators to embrace the uniqueness and individuality of each child (their family and culture).
+It is these and many other skills that will become the foundation of their future learning of their life skills.
+Our program, therefore, enables the educators to embrace the uniqueness and individuality of each child (their family and culture).

-About the Reggio Emilia Inspired Approach
+About the Reggio Emilia Inspired Approach: A History and Definition

 The 'Reggio' approach to learning has excited interest and admiration throughout the world and has become renowned for providing high quality education for young children.
 The 'Reggio approach' is just that, an approach.
-We do not aim to copy what takes place in the schools of Reggio Emilia as our culture is different from that of the Italian community in Reggio Emilia.
-The key principles of 'Reggio approach to education' are adapted to our own community and culture.
-The image of the child is central - the child who is curious, full of wonder, rich in resources, able to construct and co-construct their own learning.
-Teachers and students together, discover the joy of learning.
+We do not aim to copy Reggio as our culture is different from that of the Italian community in Reggio Emilia.
+The key principles of Reggio are adapted to our own community and culture.
+The image of the child is central - the child who is curious, full of wonder, rich in resources, able to construct and co-construct his or her own learning.
+Teachers and students together discover the joy of learning.

 Educators are responsible for all aspects of the child's learning whilst they are in attendance.
 Educators develop individual learning programs, monitor and assess learning, interactions and record and track progress for each child.

 To further assist in the development of the learning program, documents are kept of play experiences.
 In addition to monitoring progress, this documentation is used to foster relationships and dialogue between families, children and educators.